sadece1eren/Content-Warning-Cheat/README.md

 This mod menu was created by jhrox, also known as sadece1eren.

-You can hide and make the menu visible by pressing 'Esc' and 'Insert' respectively.
+You can hide and make the menu visible by pressing 'Insert'

 ## Installation